philipmjohnson/flutter_mock_firebase_auth/README.md

 The goal of this app is to illustrate how to do integration testing such that we can mock the signin process and get to the Profile screen without actually accessing the Firebase Authentication server.

-## Run the integration test
+## Run the integration tests

+### Integration test for signin workflow

-To run the sample integration test, invoke:
+To run an integration test that steps through the signin and authentication workflow, invoke:

 ```
 flutter test integration_test/app_test.dart
 ```

+Here's the code for [app_test.dart](https://github.com/philipmjohnson/flutter_mock_firebase_auth/blob/main/integration_test/app_test.dart).

 We would like it to produce output similar to:
 ```